 This section formulates GPU batch size control as an optimization problem, beginning with the power system model with data center load.
 Consider a data center connected to a single node in a three-phase distribution network with $M$ buses.
 Let $\mathbf v_t \triangleq [\mathbf v_t^A,\mathbf v_t^B,\mathbf v_t^C]^\top \in \mathbb{R}^{3M}$ denote the stacked three-phase voltage magnitudes, where $\mathbf v_t^\phi\in\mathbb{R}^M$ collects voltages on phase $\phi\in\{A,B,C\}$.
 The phase-wise active and reactive power consumptions are $\mathbf p_t \triangleq [p_t^A,p_t^B,p_t^C]^\top$ and $\mathbf q_t \triangleq [q_t^A,q_t^B,q_t^C]^\top$, and a constant power factor $\mathrm{PF}$ is assumed for all phases, such that $q_t^\phi=\tan(\arccos(\mathrm{PF}))\,p_t^\phi$.
 The mapping from $\mathbf p_t$ and $\mathbf q_t$ to $\mathbf v_t$ is well established in power system modeling and simulation frameworks \cite{grainger1994power}.

 Assume the data center runs inference workloads for $N$ distinct LLM models.
-Model $i$ is deployed using $w_i$ identical replicas, each assigned the same number of GPUs, and the vector $\mathbf w\triangleq[w_1,\dots,w_N]^\top$ denotes the replica counts.
+Model $i$ is deployed using $w_i$ identical replicas, each assigned the same number of GPUs, and the vector $\mathbf w\triangleq[w_1,\dots,w_N]^\top$ collects replica counts.
 Under replica-based scaling, the time-averaged total power consumption and aggregate token throughput of model $i$ scale approximately linearly with $w_i$, while instantaneous power may deviate from linear scaling due to temporal misalignment of short-term fluctuations across replicas.
-Because replicas operate in parallel, the ITL of each model does not scale with $w_i$.
-Accordingly, we use $p_i$, $r_i$, and $l_i$ to denote the aggregate power consumption, total token throughput, and average ITL of model $i$, respectively.
+Because replicas operate in parallel, each model's ITL does not scale with $w_i$.
+Accordingly, $p_i$, $r_i$, and $l_i$ denote the aggregate power, total token throughput, and average ITL of model $i$, respectively.

 For simplicity, we assume that all GPUs assigned to the same model are assumed to share a common batch size configuration.
 Let $\mathbf b\triangleq[b_1,\dots,b_N]^\top$ denote the batch size vector, where each $b_i$ takes discrete values and is restricted to powers of two , with batch size updates applied almost immediately after the control signals are sent to GPUs.
 To enable continuous optimization, we introduce the relaxed decision variable $\mathbf x\triangleq[x_1,\dots,x_N]^\top$, where $x_i$ approximates $\log_2(b_i)$.
 Since key GPU performance metrics scale smoothly in the log batch size domain, formulating the control problem in terms of $\mathbf x$ yields well-conditioned control actions.